 Students take modules to the value of 30 credits comprising four compulsory modules.
 Modules carry either 5 or 10 credits each.

-Students sit three examinations.
-Students take written tests and submit essays depending on the module concerned.
+Students sit two examinations.
+Students take written tests and submit essays or other assignments depending on the module concerned, as specified in module handbooks.
 Modules are weighted according to their credit values.